ben-eysenbach/ben-eysenbach.github.io/_news/reu.md

 related_posts: false
 ---

-We're launching a undergraduate research program (REU) together with state and community colleges in NJ.
+:palm_tree: We're launching a undergraduate research program (REU) together with state and community colleges in NJ.
 This is a paid program, and no research experience is required.
 [Apply](https://www.cs.princeton.edu/diversity-and-outreach/princeton-research-experience-undergrads-ai-and-machine-learning) by Feb.
 1.